-15 The term sharing economy is used interchangeably with shareconomy collaborative consumption, 16 collaborative economy, the gig economy, and the mesh (Botsman and Rogers 2011; Martin 2016).
-The 17 sharing economy has grown in a variety of sectors and platforms over the past years (Belk 2014a; 18 Böcker and Meelen 2017).
-It defines a system that connects users/renters and owner/providers through 19 consumer-to-consumer (C2C)/peer-to-peer (P2P) (e.g. Uber, Airbnb, couch surfing) or business-to-20 consumer (B2C) or business-to-business (B2B) platforms, and allowing rentals in more flexible, social 21 interactive terms (e.g. Zipcar, WeWork) (Schor 2014; Fr nken and Schor 2017; Parente et al. 2018; Möhlmann 2015; Botsman and Rogers 2011; Belk 2014a).
-However, there are criticisms regarding 22 23 business relationship masquerading as communal haring so-called pseudo-sharing because these 24 practices may not be beneficial to all parties as well as friendly to the environment and to reducing 25 inequalities in access of products and services (Belk 2014b).
+The term sharing economy is used interchangeably with shareconomy, collaborative consumption, collaborative economy, the gig economy, and the mesh (Botsman and Rogers 2011; Martin 2016).
+The sharing economy has grown in a variety of sectors and platforms over the past years (Belk 2014a; Böcker and Meelen 2017).
+It defines a system that connects users/renters and owner/providers through consumer-to-consumer (C2C)/peer-to-peer (P2P) (e.g., Uber, Airbnb, couch surfing) or business-to-consumer (B2C) or business-to-business (B2B) platforms, and allowing rentals in more flexible, social interactive terms (e.g., Zipcar, WeWork) (Botsman and Rogers 2011; Belk 2014a; Schor 2014; Möhlmann 2015; Frenken and Schor 2017; Parente et al. 2018).
+However, there are criticisms regarding business relationships masquerading as communal sharing, so-called pseudo-sharing, because these practices may not be beneficial to all parties as well as friendly to the environment and to reducing inequalities in access to products and services (Belk 2014b).

-27 The motivation to participate in the haring economy differs among socio-demographic groups, 28 between users and providers and among different types of shared goods (e.g. cars, rides, 29 accommodation, and tools).
-For example, empirical data analysis shows that sharing expensive goods 30 (e.g. accommodation) s economically motivated since most of room sharing hosts pay their rent and 31 utility bills by sharing their living spaces.
-Environmental motivations are important particularly for 32 mobility, ride sharing, in which a passenger travels in a private vehicle driven by its owner, for free or 33 for a fee, and ride hailing, which uses a third party that connects riders with taxi services in the area 34 (Böcker and Meelen 2017).
-Food sharing, which is a practice where individuals or groups of people 35 make a commitment to ensu e that food is shared instead of wasted, involves highly personal 36 interactions, especi lly or meal sharing, often motivated by social desires (Böcker and Meelen 2017).
-37 However, not all food sharing initiatives are based on social motivations.
-In fact, there are companies 38 enjoying remarkably rapid growth and initiatives driven by economic benefits such as businesses 39 seeking to match farmers and/or distributors to consumers for fresh produce that are still edible but 40 contain defects in size, colour, shape and size; the so-called market for "ugly food" (Richards and 41 Hamilton 2018).
-Other popular meal sharing initiatives are EatWith, Meal Sharing, Traveling Spoon, 42 in which hosts offer affordable food and a closer look into local life to tourists.
-Although younger and 43 low-income groups are more economically motivated to use and provide shared assets; younger, higher-44 income and higher-educated groups are less socially motivated; and women are more environmentally 45 motivated (Böcker and Meelen 2017).
+The motivation to participate in the sharing economy differs among socio-demographic groups, between users and providers and among different types of shared goods (e.g., cars, rides, accommodation, and tools).
+For example, empirical data analysis shows that sharing expensive goods (e.g., accommodation) is economically motivated since most room-sharing hosts pay their rent and utility bills by sharing their living spaces.
+Environmental motivations are important particularly for mobility, such as ride sharing, in which a passenger travels in a private vehicle driven by its owner, for free or for a fee, and ride hailing, which uses a third party that connects riders with taxi services in the area (Böcker and Meelen 2017).
+Food sharing, which is a practice where individuals or groups of people make a commitment to ensure that food is shared instead of wasted, involves highly personal interactions, especially for meal sharing, often motivated by social desires (Böcker and Meelen 2017).
+However, not all food sharing initiatives are based on social motivations.
+In fact, there are companies enjoying remarkably rapid growth and initiatives driven by economic benefits such as businesses seeking to match farmers and/or distributors to consumers for fresh produce that is still edible but has defects in size, colour, shape and size; the so-called market for 'ugly food' (Richards and Hamilton 2018).
+Other popular meal-sharing initiatives are EatWith, Meal Sharing, and Traveling Spoon, in which hosts offer affordable food and a closer look into local life to tourists.
+Although younger and low-income groups are more economically motivated to use and provide shared assets; younger, higher-income and highereducated groups are less socially motivated; and women are more environmentally motivated (Böcker and Meelen 2017).

-1 SM 5.5 Transition
+5.SM.5 Transition

-2 SM 5.5.1 Transition perspectives
+5.SM.5.1 Transition Perspectives